Do you have to have insurance on a boat?

 What does boat insurance cover?

 Your standard homeowners insurance most likely doesn’t cover your motorized boat.
 If you own or purchase small rowboats, kayaks, or canoes these are typically covered by standard homeowners insurance and shouldn’t affect your premium.
-If you have a boat bigger than the previously stated, it’s smart to obtain boaters insurance in case of an accident.
+If you have a boat bigger than the previously stated, such as fishing boats or any other type of boat that is larger, it’s smart to obtain boaters insurance in case of an accident.

-Depending on your policy, your boat can be covered for hurricane or tropical storm damage.
+There are various policy types that exist.
+Depending on your policy and what is offered through your insurance carrier of choice, your boat can be covered for hurricane or tropical storm damage.
 Passengers and the owner are covered through boat insurance if there is an accident.
 Passengers on the boat are covered under the liability portion of the boater’s policy.
 However, depending on your policy, this may or may not extend to water skiers and tubers you may have on your boat.

 When you purchase boat insurance, a standard policy will most likely include: